FINANCIAL INFORMATION

 Payment Plan Information

 Montana Bible College offers two payment options to those students taking classes for credit.
-Under the Up Front Plan, all semester fees are due and payable by the Friday of registration week.
-Any student taking fewer than four credits is required to pay his or her total bill up front.
-Under the Monthly Payment Plan, a student may pay in equal installments for the cost of a semester’s tuition, fees, and room over a four-month period.
-There is a non-refundable $55 processing fee added to the current semester’s bill to set up and administer this payment plan.
+Under the Up Front Plan, all semester fees are due and payable before the first day of classes.
+Full-time students with the Up Front Plan will receive a $100 discount on the total semester cost.
+Any student taking fewer than four credits is required to pay his or her total bill up front with no discount.
+All students not on the Up Front Plan will be on the Monthly Payment Plan, under which a student may pay in equal installments for the cost of a semester’s tuition, fees, and room over a four-month period.
 A student is not considered enrolled for the semester until the first installment is received.
 Failure to make the first payment on time will result in a student being withdrawn from all classes.
 Grade reports and transcripts will be withheld until the student’s account is paid in full.
 No student will be allowed to begin a semester until all charges are paid from the previous semester.

 Title IV Eligibility